intro-to-git/intro-to-git.github.io/src/content/lessons/git-workflows.md

 ![benevolent dictator](https://git-scm.com/book/en/v2/images/benevolent-dictator.png)

+---

-Similar to the integration manager setup but with an intermediate layer of `lieutenants` that collate changes from multiple contributors.
+It is similar to the integration manager setup but with an intermediate layer of `lieutenants` that collate changes from multiple contributors.

+- The dictator only pulls from the lieutenants

+- Only the dictator pushed to the blessed repository

+- Everyone pulls from the blessed repository as the source of truth for the project

 ---